KF-Art/icewm-personal-tunning/README.md

 - Polish automated installation script.

 <H1>Automated Install (WIP)</H1>
 There is a script that will install and configure everything what I explain in this guide.
-Note that is still in progress.
+Note that is still in progress, and only Void Linux is supported for now.

 	sudo xbps-install -S git
 	git clone https://github.com/KF-Art/icewm-personal-tunning